 The pink hat is a symbol of protection and resilience

 Louise Fitzgerald-Baker is an author, public speaker, and money coach.
 Her area of expertise is property development.
 For those who also have an affinity with real estate, she will offer sound advice as you follow her story.

 Right from the beginning of Louise’s book, I felt I had a connection with her philosophy about wellbeing and wealth.
-She begins with stories of her grandmother and mother who faced financial problems but overcame those problems to be successful in their personal lives and finances.
-It was these role models who gave her the vision and the resilience to take control of her life in the face of adversity.
+She begins with stories of her grandmother and mother who faced financial problems, but overcame those problems to be successful in their personal lives and financially.
+It was these role models who gave her the vision and the resilience take control of her life in the face of adversity.

 It takes people like Louise for us to sit back and reflect on what should be our prime motivators.
 In her case, the story revolves around resilience: